| | | | | |

 Podium DD (25 Nm)

 Build quality has stepped up properly.
 Cast aluminium front and rear panels now, replacing the plastic on the ClubSport models.
 The Boosted Media teardown revealed reinforced RJ connectors – a direct fix for a known cable-tear failure point on older models.
 Worth watching that teardown, actually.
 Will from Boosted Media noted that catching slides was “very, very instinctive” with this base, though he also found it didn’t quite match the Simucube 3 for subtle tyre loading sensation.
 Included in the box is a 10cm CNC machined aluminium shaft extension, which is handy for dropping a monitor between wheel and base.
-Currently on back order.
-That tells you something about demand.
+Supply has normalised under Corsair’s logistics – the Podium DD now usually ships within 1-3 business days.
+Earlier in the year it was on back order, which told you something about demand.

 • 25 Nm continuous torque, 33 Nm boost